BillyHaggar/OpenGL_Lighting-Shaders/README.md

 - Click on the video above to view a walkthrough of running this project.
 - Run in release mode in VS 2017, with toolset v141 and windows SDK 10.0.17763.0.
 - Must be run in release in order for Regex to run at an appropriate speed (very long delays otherwise).
-- When opening up the soloution the solution should just run as nuget packages are used for other header files and packages.
+- When opening up the soloution the solution should just run as nuget packages are used for other header files and packages and ImGui is installed via the media Directory, if ImGui proves a problem include this directory via the projecy properties and VC++ dependencies.
 - When upgradeing to VS 2019 as well as upgrading the SDK version problems can occur with running.